 Under the terms of the agreement, the Company was initially required to perform research and development to advance three initial rigosertib indications, rigosertib intravenous ("IV") in higher risk myelodysplastic syndrome ("MDS") patients, rigosertib IV in pancreatic cancer patients and rigosertib oral in lower risk MDS patients, through Phase 3, Phase 3 and Phase 2 clinical trials, respectively.

 In December 2013, a pre-planned interim futility and safety analysis of the pancreatic cancer trial was performed and the trial was discontinued.

 In February 2014, the Company announced top-line analysis of a Phase 3 trial of rigosertib IV in higher risk MDS patients.
 Although the results of this study showed numerical improvement in median overall survival in the rigosertib treated patients, the observed improvement of 2.4 months did not meet the required level of statistical significance.
-However, an encouraging improvement in median overall survival was evident in the subset of patients who had progressed on or failed to respond to previous treatment with hypomethylating agents ("HMAs").
-The Company is performing additional analyses of the data from this trial, and is aiming to meet with regulatory authorities to discuss next steps for rigosertib IV development and/or registration in this patient population.
+However, the Company is encouraged by an apparent improvement in median overall survival in the subset of patients who had progressed on or failed to respond to previous treatment with hypomethylating agents ("Primary HMA Failures").
+The Company has met with the FDA and several European national regulatory agencies to discuss safety and efficacy results of the Phase 3 trial.
+Based on feedback from these discussions, the Company will now focus development of rigosertib IV in higher risk MDS on patients with primary HMA failure.
+If an additional Phase 3 clinical trial for rigosertib IV in higher risk most patients is required to obtain marketing approval in the Baxter Territory, the Company could require Baxter to fund a percentage of the costs of such additional trial up to a specified maximum.

+At the completion of the current Phase 2 trial for rigosertib oral in lower risk MDS patients and the review of the resulting data and findings, the Company and Baxter will decide whether or not to pursue further development of rigosertib for this indication.
+If the Company and Baxter mutually agree to progress the development of rigosertib oral in lower risk MDS patients, then certain milestone payments will be payable to the Company, and the Company will be required to use its commercially reasonable efforts to progress the development of rigosertib for this indication to a drug approval application in the Baxter Territory.

+The Company and Baxter will work together for potential future rigosertib indications, beyond the initial indications noted above.
+Generally, if Baxter chooses to participate in the development of additional indications, Baxter will be responsible for a percentage of all research and development costs and expenses and the Company could earn additional milestone payments.
+Baxter has full responsibility for all commercialization activities for the product in the Baxter Territory, at Baxter's sole cost and expense.

+The Company and Baxter have agreed to negotiate a supply agreement under terms satisfactory to both parties whereby the Company will supply Baxter with Baxter's required levels of product to support commercialization efforts in the Baxter Territory.
+Baxter also has the right to engage third parties for the manufacture and supply of its requirements for the licensed product.